omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

    Content Assist is available in text fields where you can enter filter expressions, vector operations, run metadata selectors, advanced styling options, and similar.
-Press :kbd:`Ctrl+Space` to get a list of appropriate suggestions at the cursor position.
+Press :kbd:`Ctrl+SPACE` to get a list of appropriate suggestions at the cursor position.

 Vector Operations